jamillazarev/yungulmungul-module/README.md

 # yungulmungul-module

-Simple frontend module basis using: Pug, CoffeScript, Stylus & JSDoc
+Easy to use frontend module base using: Pug, CoffeScript, Stylus & JSDoc

 ## Structure
 <pre>